-The recent sale of Dev Bootcamp, the first coding bootcamp of it’s kind in a rapidly expanding space, to Kaplan marks a significant landmark in the coding school world.
+[As of December 8, 2017, Dev Bootcamp will no longer be operating.]
+The sale of Dev Bootcamp, the first coding bootcamp of its kind in a rapidly expanding space, to Kaplan marked a significant landmark in the coding school world.
 Kaplan, the test prep powerhouse, lends legitimacy to the bootcamp model as a viable form of education.

 Other coding schools’ recent fundraising only confirms that the model will continue to grow and perhaps even expand to subject matter beyond coding, like sales, user experience design, and digital marketing.
 General Assembly raised an impressive Series C round of $35MM in March 2014, and Flatiron School, based in New York, recently pulled in $5.5MM in new funding in April.